Tech Note: The Magic Ladder Library works with Google Chrome, Apple Safari, and Amazon Silk (including FireTv)

-- Library – Return to the Library.
+- Library – Return to the Main Library.

-- Change Voice – The author of the publication sets the default voice used by the PQ Pop-up and used to read the text associated with the speaker buttons.
+- Change Voice – The author of the publication sets the default voice used by OLSN and used to read the text associated with the speaker buttons.
 Clicking on one of the Change Voice icons will change the default voice to the voice you selected (Girl, Boy, Woman, or Man).
 Note: Voice change will persist until changed but will reset to the author’s default setting on each new visit.

 - Auto-Read Speed – Changes the reading speed of text associated with the speaker buttons.
-Note: Voice speed setting will persist until changed but will reset to the author’s default setting on each new visit.
+Note: Voice speed setting will persist until changed, but will reset to the author’s default setting on each new visit.

-- Hover Audio – Turns on or off the playing of audio when hovering over Hintbuttons and other images (where applicable).
-Note: Hover Audio setting will persist until changed but will reset on each new visit.
+- Hover Audio – Turns on, or off, the playing of audio when hovering over Hint buttons and other images (where applicable).
+Note: Hover Audio setting will persist until changed, but will reset on each new visit.

 Help / Settings:Advanced >>

 - Feedback – Your feedback is extremely important to us!
 Please share your suggestions and criticisms and help us learn to improve our work.
-Feedback is the default mode for the Advanced settings window of the Help / Settings dialog box.
+Feedback is the default mode for the Advanced settings window of the Help and Settings dialog box.
 To share feedback please select the emoticon that best represents your thoughts or feelings about the page you were viewing, enter your comments where indicated, and press “send”.

 - Information – Clicking the information button will display (where applicable) attributions, citations, and credits for the page you are viewing.

 - PQ Notes – Clicking the PQ Notes button will display notes from the author to the educator or parent working with a learner.
 Pages that feature “stop and read” words will contain a list of the PQs used in the “stop and read” words.
 Clicking on a PQ description listed in the notes will provide you with a detailed explanation of that PQ.
 (See: Steward Resources)